nat-ten/WORDLEWARE/README.md

 THIS PROGRAM DOES NOT STORE THE KEY - IF IT CRASHES OR YOU CLOSE IT WITHOUT WINNING, DATA WILL BE LOST.

 Windows Ransomware where the ransom is a game of Wordle.
-Written in C using WINAPI.
+Written in C using WinAPI.

 Targeted extensions include:
 .jpg, .txt, .ppt, .zip, .7z, .pdf, .docx, .PNG, .png, .log, .xlsx, .flac, .mp4, .mp3, .c, .gif, .doc, .pptx, .wav, .js, .avi, .cpp, .dat, .raw, .json, .java, .class, .xml, .html, .dll